escowles/recipes/_posts/2024-02-24-detroit-style-pizza.md

 * mix on low until a dough forms, about 3 minutes
 * cover and rest for 10 minutes
 * mix on medium-low until the dough is smooth, about 10 minutes
+* turn out on a floured board and knead in flour until you can form a ball
-* with lightly floured hands, shape dough into a ball, then cover and rest 90 minutes
+* cover and rest 90 minutes

 **sauce:**